oils-for-unix/oils/doc/ysh-tour.md

     # peanut
     # coconut

-You can also request the loop index:
+You can ask for the loop index with `i,`:

     for i, word in README.md *.py {
       echo "$i - $word"